Emeka-darthvader/Canopy-test/readme.md

 ### Other Files ###
 1. **standardize_input.py**.
 This file contains implementation for date and number formatting
 2. **helper_modules/response_messages.py**.
 This file contains implementation for response messages

+## Soon to Come ##
+Data cleaning on the dataset can be improved.
+Currently working on the module to read through every line, it is seen that Booking Text has distinct patterns:

+{
+    INTEREST ...
+    Contract ...
+    0.810000% ...
+    06.04.2018 ...

+}

+and

+{
+FOREX ...
+EUR ...
+}